andrebergvind/andrebergvind/README.md

 ### A financial analysis of five major tech companies and their performance between 2009 and 2022

 **Objective:**
-Provide insights and upport investment decision-making.
+Provide insights and support investment decision-making.

 **Skills Demonstrated:**
 Data Cleaning • Financial Analysis • Data Visualisation • Financial Decision-Making